The European Parliament is the democratically elected assembly at the heart of Europe’s decision-making, representing

-Seats are divided among member states proportionately to their population but MEPs usually vote in line with their party rather than their nationality.
+Seats are divided among member states roughly in proportion to their population but MEPs usually vote in line with their party rather than their nationality.

 The European Parliament also elects the President of the European Commission, the head of the EU’s administration, and then the rest of the Commission.
 Caroline and Martin were among those voting in July 2019 for the current President, Ursula von der Leyen – the first woman ever to hold the top job – who took office in December 2019.